 Sumiyoshi Grand Shrine: 2-9-89 Sumiyoshi, Sumiyoshi-ku, Osaka City

 Hirota Shrine in Nishinomiya City is another of the places of worship to honor Empress Jingu, one of three total.
-It is also been designated a “grand shrine,” the only one in Hyogo Prefecture.
+It has also been designated a “grand shrine,” the only one in Hyogo Prefecture.
 Hirota Shrine is known for its springtime arrivals – the blooms on its unique azalea bushes and the players of the Hanshin Tigers who come to pray for victory and health in the upcoming baseball season.

 Before that, the devoted come on New Years to pick up their random fortunes written on slips of paper, the omikuji that foretell either positive blessings or dastardly curses awaiting the recipient.